Applying and cancelling

 Can I apply for a study program after the application deadline?

 Asia Exchange can ask the host institution about the possibility of accepting late applications.
-Please contact us by phone or email if the deadline for the study program you wish to take part in has ended.
+Please contact us immediately by phone or email if the deadline for the study program you wish to take part in has ended.

 Am I required to take an English language proficiency test?